 Does the program give preference to applicants from the south or McGovern Medical School?

-No, despite many competitive McGovern Medical School residents wanting to stay in Houston, the program strives to have geographically diverse classes.
+No, the program strives to have geographically diverse classes.

 Can applicants observe in the Emergency Department either prior to or after the interview process?

 Pre-pandemic yes, applicants were encouraged to schedule time in the Emergency Department to provide firsthand experience of our program.
 At this time however, we are not able to host applicants in the EC, but we hope to have the optional second looks after the interview season concludes.

 Does completing a rotation at Memorial Hermann Hospital improve my chances of matching at this program?

 A rotation with us is like a month long interview.
 We get to see your skills and abilities firsthand.
 That being said, most of the current residents did not complete a medical student rotation in our department prior to matriculation into the program.